Securosis/The-CISOs-Guide-to-Cloud-Security/CISO_Cloud.md

 ###Cloud, DevOps, and Security in Practice: Examples

-Here are a few examples that highlight the impact of abstraction and automation on security.
-We will address the security issues later in this paper.
+Here are a few examples that highlight the impact of abstraction and automation on operations and security:

 * **Autoscaling:** As mentioned above, many IaaS providers support autoscaling.
 A monitoring tool watches server load and other variables.
 When the average load of virtual machines exceeds a configurable threshold, new instances are launched from the same base image with advanced initialization scripts.
 These scripts can automatically configure all aspects of the server, pulling metadata from the cloud or a configuration management server.
 Advanced tools can configure entire application stacks.
 But these servers may only exist for a short period, perhaps never during a vulnerability assessment window.
 Or images may launch in the wrong zone, with the wrong network security rules.
 The images and initialization scripts might not be up to date for the latest security vulnerabilities, creating cracks in your defenses.
 * **Immutable Servers:** Autoscaling can spontaneously and automatically orchestrate the addition and subtraction of servers and other resources.
 The same concepts can eliminate the need to patch.
 Instead of patching a running server you might use the same scripting and configuration management techniques, behind a virtual load balancer, to launch new, up-to-date versions of a server and then destroy the unpatched virtual machines.